Histadrut: Membership

 Membership in 1983 was 1,600,000 (including dependents), accounting for more than one-third of the total population of Israel and about 85% of all wage earners.
 About 170,000 Histadrut members were Arabs (who were admitted to membership starting in 1953).
+The Histadrut began accepting non-Jewish members in 1959, and they became able to vote in 1965.
 In 1989, the Histadrut was the employer of approximately 280,000 workers.

 The Histadrut managed to recover from its low point in membership and gradually grow in membership.
 In 2005, it had about 650,000 members.
 The Histadrut still remains a powerful force in Israeli society and the economy.
 In 2017 it had 570,000 members and a total of 700,000 workers being employed under collective agreements it had negotiated with employers in the country.

 Recent

 Following its support of the 2011 Israeli social justice protests, on February 8, 2012, Histadrut called a general strike in support of lower-paid subcontracted, and unorganized workers, negotiating with both the government and private employers on their behalf, demanding that the subcontracted workers be hired directly and be offered the pay and benefits granted to regular employees.
 A settlement was announced on Sunday, February 12, which provided for some gains by the subcontractors, but also for a 3-year moratorium on further strikes over subcontractor issues.

 In 2016, 27% of the workforce was a member of this union.
 During the 2023 Israeli judicial reform protests the Chairperson of the Histadrut, Anon Bar-David, declared a unionwide strike following the announcement of Prime Minister Benjamin Netanyahu's intention to dismiss Minister of Defense Yoav Gallant.
 The strike was called off on the same day after Netanyahu announced he will be entering negotiations with the opposition regarding the judicial reform and halt the legislation.
 Several days later, a report by journalist Michael Shemesh alleged that the strike was coordinated with the Prime Minister's office in order for Netanyahu to be able to apply pressure on his coalition members to halt the legislation.